Tue - Sat, 12 - 6PM / 212.937.6580 / 540 W 21st St. New York, NY 10011

-Eyebeam is pleased to be a partner of Art Hack Day, February 28 – March 2.
 Sixty artists and hackers will inhabit 319 Scholes to explore the idea of "God Mode" and produce new, collaborative projects.
-Open(Art) Fellows Forrest Oliphant, Toby Schachman, and Addie Wagenknecht will be in NYC to participate along with Eyebeamers, CHiKA, Heather Dewey-Hagborg, James George, Sarah Grant, Greg Leuch, Aaron Meyers, Jonathan Minard, Ramsey Nasser.
-Join the closing exhibition and party on Saturday, March 2, 7PM–late.
+Open(Art) Fellows Forrest Oliphant, Toby Schachman, and Addie Wagenknecht will participate along with Eyebeam Fellows, Residents, and Alumni: Heather Dewey-Hagborg, James George, Lauren McCarthy, Aaron Meyers, Jonathan Minard, and Ramsey Nasser.

-Visitors are also invited to engage and interact with the works as they are uploaded online throughout the hack.
+Visitors are invited to engage and interact with the works as they are uploaded online throughout the hack and join the teams on Saturday March 2nd starting at 7:00pm for a closing exhibition, live performances, and celebration.

 What would you do if you were granted the power of invincibility?
 It’s an age-old question and one that game developers have been playing with since the early 80s by incorporating a feature called “God Mode” which offers players unlimited strength, seconds of invulnerability, a change in camera perspective, or access to previously unreachable areas.
 Since then, God Mode has reached beyond gaming and become pervasive in digital life.
 It's the secret backdoor embedded in all our electronics, it's the jailbreak, it's how phone companies know where you are, it's how ISPs know where you surf, and it's how the NSA can eavesdrop on your communications.